 - Try to eat a healthy diet.

-- Reheat cooked food well to kill off bacteria.
+- Cook food properly and store it at the correct temperatures.
+Reheat cooked food well to kill off bacteria.

 - Let your doctor know if you have pets, so they know about any possible infection risks.